tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 # OPC UA - User modelled interface - V1.0.0

 ## Description
 This Add-In has been developed to streamline the creation of user-modeled interfaces for OPC UA servers.
-By browsing through the TIA Portal project, it incorporates all variables that are accessible via OPC UA and arranges them in a structured manner, eliminating the need for manual configuration and significantly reducing the time and effort required to create these server interfaces.
+By browsing through the TIA Portal project, it incorporates all variables that are accessible via OPC UA and arranges them in a structured manner, eliminating the need for manual configuration and significantly reducing the time and effort required.

 The main goals of the Add-In are: